 Create fans of your brand.

-Delivering on your brands promise at every touchpoint means you retain more customers and that’s cheaper than the acquisition of new ones.
-While the old adage about “it costs five times as much to acquire a new customer” may not be totally accurate, the basic principle is spot-on: it’s more cost-effective to keep someone in the fold than to bring in new customers.
+Delivering on your brands’ promise at every touchpoint means you retain more customers, which is cheaper than acquiring new ones.
+While the adage about “it costs five times as much to acquire a new customer” may not be totally accurate, the basic principle is spot-on: it’s more cost-effective to keep someone in the fold than to bring new customers.
 Even still, if it’s data you want, there has been plenty of research into acquisition vs retention, and every one of them has come back with the economics favouring retention as the more economically viable focus.

 Improve your user experience at every touchpoint

 There’s nothing like the impact of observing a real customer falling at a hurdle in your customer’s journey to buy what you are selling.
-Be that battling with trying to find a product in-store, get the right information from a member of staff or find how to log in to your website.
+Be that battling with trying to find a product in-store, get the right information from a staff member, or find how to log in to your website.

 Stand out from the crowd for all the right reasons.

 Step into your consumers’ shoes and consider how many brands you interact with that actually seem to value your patronage.
 You can probably only think of one or two.
 Your customers see around 10,000 marketing exposures every day but only engage with a few of them.
-The ones that earn continual engagement are those who they feel a connection with on some level and deliver on what they promised consistently.
+The ones who earn continual engagement are those with whom they feel connected on some level and deliver on what they promised consistently.